-Competitors rank 1 (best) -8 (look at how many speeches they made, how many points you gave for each speech, their decorum towards the chamber, participation, questioning, etc.)

-Please make detailed positive and constructive comments on each student ballot.
+- Speech Scores: 1 (poor) 6 (excellent).
+Competitors can tie speech scores. - Rank Competitors: 1 (best) 8 (look at how many speeches they made, how many points you gave for each speech, their decorum towards the chamber, participation, questioning, etc.) - Please make detailed positive and constructive comments on each student - Competitors should not receive extra points for questioning, however it should help determine ranking if the speech points are tied. - Your opinion on the topic should not influence the ranking.